 The 1990’s continued the growth of the department with the delivery of a Pierce Dash Pumper in 1996 which is still in service today as well as the replacement of command vehicles.
 The department and the Rescue Squad formed a Joint Extrication Team which handled all technical rescues in the Borough and was often called out to surrounding towns to assist.

 In 2003 the department purchased a new Pierce Dash Pumper which is currently in front line service.
 In 2008 the Joint Extrication Team disbanded and the Fire Department took over all technical rescue responsibilities for the Borough.
-The fire department continued to expand their capabilities and now also operates a rescue boat to be used for water and flood rescues.
-The department has also in recent years integrated new technologies more and more to improve efficiency and response capability.
-Today our firefighters are alerted by radio pagers, messages to cell phones, and still by the siren mounted on fire headquarters as it can be heard even when a paging device isn’t near.
+The Department celebrated its 100th anniversary in 2010 with celebrations including sponsoring the Borough of Watchung’s annual picnic.
+The fire department continued to expand their capabilities and acquired a rescue boat to be used for water and flood rescues.
+This decade also saw the implementation of new technologies to improve efficiency and response capability.
+In addition to the existing system where are alerted by radio pagers, the department invested in programs which sent messages to cell phones and apparatus mounted tablets, and still by the siren mounted on fire headquarters as it can be heard even when a paging device isn’t near.

 2020 started a new decade of service for the Department with the delivery of an E One Rescue pumper.
 This apparatus combined and expanded the capabilities of the 1984 Pierce Engine and the 1996 GMC Rescue.
 The increased equipment capacity allowed for the expansion of the rescue equipment compliment and allow for the delivery of up to 8 Firefighters on scene in a single apparatus.